Skip to main content

 Frequently Asked Questions

-CARVER FEDERAL SAVINGS BANK has a Bank Health Score of D (44/100).
+Carver Federal Savings Bank has a Bank Health Score of D (44/100), placing it showing signs of financial stress.
 It holds a Tier 1 capital ratio of 11.67%, which is above the 8% "well-capitalized" threshold.
 All deposits up to $250,000 per depositor are FDIC insured regardless of the bank's health.

-CARVER FEDERAL SAVINGS BANK holds $749M in total assets and $647M in total deposits.
-It is located in NEW YORK, NEW YORK (FDIC Certificate #30394).
+Carver Federal Savings Bank holds $749M in total assets and $647M in total deposits.
+It is headquartered in New York, New York (FDIC Certificate #30394).

-CARVER FEDERAL SAVINGS BANK has a Tier 1 capital ratio of 11.67%, classifying it as "Well-Capitalized."
-The nonperforming loan ratio is 3.43%, and the return on assets is -0.23%.
+Carver Federal Savings Bank has a Tier 1 capital ratio of 11.67%, classifying it as "Well-Capitalized."
+Federal regulators consider 8% the threshold for "well-capitalized."
+The bank's nonperforming loan ratio is 3.43%, and the return on assets is -0.23%.

 Yes.
-CARVER FEDERAL SAVINGS BANK is FDIC-insured (Certificate #30394).
-The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category.
+Carver Federal Savings Bank is FDIC-insured (Certificate #30394).
+The FDIC insures deposits up to $250,000 per depositor, per bank, per ownership category — covering checking, savings, money market deposit accounts, and CDs.
 Even if a bank fails, insured depositors typically regain access to funds within two business days.

 Last updated: